Lofi Girl: In popular culture

 The character quickly went viral, and was established as an Internet meme.
 She has been referenced in popular culture.
 An example is contained within Steven Universe Future, where the character Connie is depicted studying in the same pose and environment as the Girl.
 In September 2020, a trend started on Reddit whereby the Lofi Girl would be redrawn to match the context of a certain country or place.
 Will Smith has also published his own version, replacing the study girl with Smith wearing a Bel-Air hoodie.

 In 2019, a similar YouTube channel named "College Music" partnered with McCann London, Vice Media, and Samaritans to create a PSA promoting mental health awareness that starred a character similar to Lofi Girl.
 Titled "what happened to our study girl?", it initially depicted her studying before suddenly having a stress-induced mental breakdown, and considers committing suicide with a knife before ultimately deciding against it.
 The video ends with a message imploring people struggling with suicidal thoughts to seek help, with the video providing links and numbers of various hotlines.
 College Music said they were inspired to make the PSA after noticing that an increasing number of users were using the channel's live chat box to talk about the stress they're going through, and that a small number admitted to having suicidal thoughts.
 McCann chief creative officer said they went with the partnership because "If students are using these lo-fi channels as chat forums to talk about suicide and stress – then this seemed like the perfect place to offer support".

 To promote the release of the new expansion Shadowlands, the official YouTube account for MMORPG World of Warcraft posted a Warcraft-themed parody of Lofi Girl's "Lofi beats to relax/study to" stream.
 Youtooz released a one-foot-tall replica of the lo-fi anime girl, complete with a desk and school supplies.
 In 2022, Disney released a compilation album of lofi remakes of Disney songs.
 The album was promoted as having been compiled by Minnie Mouse, and critics pointed out obvious influences from Lofi Girl.
 Italian rapper Tha Supreme released in the summer of 2022 an animated music video for the single Siri, featuring a scene of the singer's anime-styled depiction drawn in the same setting and pose of Lofi Girl.

-In 2022, Paradox Development Studio released lofi versions of the soundtracks to their two most recent games, Crusader Kings 3 and Victoria 3, on YouTube.
+In 2022, Paradox Development Studio released lofi versions of the soundtracks to Crusader Kings 3 and Victoria 3 on YouTube.
 Both videos featured parodies of Lofi Girl based on the historical setting of the games.